 - You were involved in a rear-end collision.
 Determining fault in a rear-end collision is not always as simple as saying that the driver who rear-ended the other car is at fault.
 The presumption of fault may be rebutted.
 For example, the driver in the lead car may have acted negligently by suddenly changing lanes and jamming on the brakes for no reason.
 Maybe the lead car did not have working brake lights.
 Even if you were the driver who was rear-ended, the at-fault driver may attempt to minimize your injuries.
 Our firm was able to obtain a $100,000 settlement on behalf of a client who was an airline pilot and who was rear-ended by another driver.
 The at-fault driver’s insurance company initially tried to downplay the extent of our client’s injuries, but we were able to demonstrate through medical and other evidence that the serious injuries our client suffered prevented him from flying for significant periods of time.

 - The at-fault driver ran a red light.
 Running a red light – whether intentionally or unintentionally – is one of the more common causes of car accidents, according to the North Carolina Department of Transportation.
 Sometimes the at-fault driver who ran the red light honestly believes and affirms that he or she had a green light.
 This can cause you to doubt your own memory and make you wonder if your own negligence played a role in the crash.
 A resourceful attorney may be able to locate evidence and testimony that can show who actually ran the red light.
-For example, we were able to settle a car accident claim for nearly $400,000 where our client, a 74-year-old male, was struck by a truck that ran a red light.
-Our client was trapped inside his car for nearly two hours while rescue crews worked to extract him.
+For example, we were able to settle a car accident claim for more than $400,000 where our client, a 74-year-old male, was struck by a truck that ran a red light.
+Our client was trapped inside his car for more than two hours while rescue crews worked to extract him.

 - The at-fault driver lies about what happened.
 When it is your word against the other driver’s word, it may lead you to conclude that you do not have a case.
 Before you give up, speak with a personal injury law firm that has professional relationships with accident reconstruction experts.
 These experts can look at the position of the vehicles after the collision, the debris field, and other facts about your accident and render a reliable opinion about how your car crash occurred.